What Are the Risk Factors for Cervical Cancer?

 DES-related clear cell adenocarcinoma is more common in the vagina than the cervix.
 The risk appears to be greatest in women whose mothers took the drug during their first 16 weeks of pregnancy.
 The average age of women diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
 Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 40 − past the age of highest risk.
 Still, there is no age cut-off when these women are felt to be safe from DES-related cancer.
 Doctors do not know exactly how long women will remain at risk.

 DES daughters may also be at increased risk of developing squamous cell cancers and pre-cancers of the cervix linked to HPV.

 You can learn more about DES in DES Exposure: Questions and Answers.
 It can be read on our website, or call to have a free copy sent to you.

 Having a family history of cervical cancer

 Cervical cancer may run in some families.
 If your mother or sister had cervical cancer, your chances of developing the disease are 2 to 3 times higher than if no one in the family had it.
-Some researchers suspect that some instances of this familial tendency are caused by an inherited condition that makes some women less able to fight off HPV infection than others.
-In other instances, women in the same family as a patient already diagnosed could be more likely to have one or more of the other non-genetic risk factors previously described in this section.
+Some researchers suspect some instances of this familial tendency are caused by an inherited condition that makes some women less able to fight off HPV infection than others.
+In other instances, women from the same family as a patient already diagnosed could be more likely to have one or more of the other non-genetic risk factors previously described in this section.